-Outbreaks of ILI are not specific to any one respiratory pathogen and can be due influenza or other respiratory viruses, including rhinovirus and SARS-CoV-2, the virus that causesCOVID-19.
-Rhinovirus commonly circulates during the fall and can cause clusters of cases with respiratory illness that could be captured as ILI.
+Outbreaks of ILI are not specific to any one respiratory pathogen and can be due influenza or other respiratory viruses, including rhinovirus and SARS-CoV-2, the virus that causes COVID-19.
 For more information on the respiratory viruses currently circulating in Canada, please refer to the Respiratory Virus Detections in Canada Report.

-Number of provinces and territories reporting in week 491: 12 out of 13
+Number of provinces and territories reporting in week 04: 13 out of 13

-1 All Provinces and Territories (PTs) participate in FluWatch's outbreak surveillance system.
+All Provinces and Territories (PTs) participate in FluWatch's outbreak surveillance system.
 This outbreak system monitors influenza and ILI outbreaks in long-term care facilities, acute care facilities, schools and daycares, remote and/or isolated communities, and facilities categorized as 'other'.
 Not all reporting PTs report outbreaks in all these settings.
 All PTs report laboratory confirmed outbreaks in LTCF.
 Four PTs (NB, NL, NS and YK) report ILI outbreaks in schools and/or daycares.